 I hope the Bidri Craft Artisans continue to innovate and give us reasons to use them in our day to day lives.

-Most Authoritative account of Bidri Craft can be seen in this book by Jagadish Mittal.
+The most Authoritative account of Bidri Craft can be seen in this book by Jagadish Mittal.
 When I met him in 2012, the book has just come out and it has stunning images of some exquisite Bidri Work.
 He mentions how Bidri artisans are not traditional hereditary artisans, but anyone can learn this skill and be an artisan.
 However, it remains a male bastion.

 Some thoughts on Bidri Work by Crafts Council of India.